TheAzurian/TheAzurian/README.md

 - 👋 Hi, I’m Jordyn Gaither
 - 👀 I’m interested in economics with a focus on financial crime.
 - 🌱 I’m currently learning Image Classifacation and NLP.
-- 💞️ I’m looking to gain full time work in the .
+- 💞️ I’m looking to gain full time work.
 - 📫 How to reach me?
 You can email me @ gaitherjordyn@gmail.com.